seirios/BBPTopologySSCX/where_things_are_stored.md

 A panda dataframe with the list of neuron of S1.V6 (aka old circuit) and their information such as mtype layer position and so on. [jlazovskis] I don't see this file in this directory

 **/home/lazovski/visualizing-neuron-communities/cons_locs_pathways_mc2_Column.h5**
 Contains old circuit information (type, xyz location, gid, etc).
 All GIDs are shifted by 62693.
-I think this is also available on the BlueBrain Portal somewhere.
+I think this is also available on the BlueBrain Portal somewhere.[Nicolas] I believe this one is the v5 there might be some confusion because I wrote "oldcircuit.pickle" for the first version of s1v6 we had (hence old in regard to the new one we will get)